Here are some frequently asked questions:

 Do you use the KonMari method?

-Having read “The Magical Art of Tidying Up” and watched one of Marie Kondo’s shows, my methods are a bit different.
+Having read “The Magical Art of Tidying Up” and watched several of Marie Kondo’s shows, my methods are a bit different.
 For some of my clients, piling all their clothes on the bed and asking them to deal with it by themselves would create such an overwhelm that it would be unproductive.
 Instead, we work together in small areas at a time to declutter.
 This way you can see the progress as we make our way around the room.
 Each client has their own style and there is an organizer to fit that style.

-It is helpful to remind yourself that you are not really giving it away.
+It is helpful to remind yourself that you are not really losing those spoons/things.
 Instead, you’re trading them for something better – an uncluttered kitchen (or other room) where you feel at peace.

 Or you can use the Minimalist rule of 20-20-20: